rpgreview/papersandpaychecks/pnp.md

 Starting Age: 15+1d6
 Profession Skills: Craft (Computing), Knowledge (General), Administration, Profession, Sleight, Concentration, Sense (various), Act, Lie

 Description: An administrator works with their judgement for their livelihood.
 Stunningly practical in the intellectual sense, it is administrators who are often the real backbone of an organisation ensuring that the paperwork is filled properly, the bills are paid on time, and the stationery cabinet stock is up-to-date.
 Despite this they are usually looked down upon by the supposed geniuses and decision-makers in an organisation who would otherwise forget these mundane tasks.
 Those who are wise know however that the administrators are the true power behind any company - which is why wise people often become administrators.
-They have some rather practical and surprising perks, which makes up for some unspectacular pay.
+They have some rather practical and surprising perks, which makes up for unspectacular pay.
 Administrators start young in life.

 > Just-In-Time" becomes "Shit-Out-Of-Luck" pretty quickly.
 > David Wiegleb, Jan 24, 2017